How does this medication work? What will it do for me?

 Who should NOT take this medication?

-- is allergic to botulinum toxin or to any of the ingredients of the medication
+- are allergic to zopiclone or any ingredients of this medication

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.